|

 mutual willingness to risk total

-present-moment honesty with your-self and your partner.
+present-moment honesty with yourself and your partner.

 Psychological wounds can